SoftwareDeveloperVM/MATLAB-PizzaProject/README.md

 # MATLAB-PizzaProject
-Analyzed the data of a pizza company regarding ingrediants cost and spending.
-Project completed as part of a MATLAB Essentials program.
+Analyzed the data set of a pizza company regarding finances.
+This project was completed as part of a MATLAB Essentials program.